The National Robotics Network Strategy

 Robotics and Artificial Intelligence (RAI) has been recognised by the UK government in its relationship with the published Industrial Strategy and the Industrial Strategy Challenge Fund (ISCF) to deliver growth and sustain its economic wealth.
 Competitiveness pressures in all markets drive the need for rapid innovation to increase productivity and effectiveness, which requires access to leading edge RAI skills and knowledge.

 The National Robotic Network (NRN) is a network of academic and industrial organisations who seek to work collaboratively to support growth and deliver economic wealth for the benefit of the UK.
 This is achieved by building a vibrant technical and business ecosystem that can compete successfully in a global market place through an open innovation hub.
-This will deliver more efficient and effective networking through our members and leverage the capability of the Northern region to increase productivity through RAI.
+This will deliver more efficient and effective networking through our members and leverage the capability of the UK to increase productivity through RAI.

 RAI is not a market segment.
 It is a diverse set of enabling technologies that brings about disruption, efficiencies and productivity growth in nearly all market areas.
 There is a need for mechanisms for generating innovative products & services through responsive and sustainable supply chains.
 Government responses to this include a proposed sector deal for RAI and the technology has been one of the initial themes of the Innovate UK / EPSRC Industrial Strategy Challenge Fund (ISCF).
 According to the RAS2020 strategy of 2014, the global market for RAI is over one trillion pounds (UK Sterling).